 Basics of the Australian stock market

 Investing for the first time can seem overwhelming, and often it can be hard to know where to start.
-Getting an overview of the how the share market works and some of the market basics is an important first step towards making you a confident investor.
+Getting an overview of how the share market works and some of the market basics is an important first step towards making you a confident investor.

-Let’s begin by getting out heads around the basics.
+Let’s begin by getting our heads around the basics.
 The Australian share market is home to some of the world’s leading resource, finance and healthcare companies.
 More than 2,200 companies are listed on our main stock exchange, the Australian Securities Exchange (ASX).